 Quite a few of us think that just because we spend our subway commute looking at countless Pinterest accounts and liking artsy Ikebana posts on Instagram, it means we have an impeccable taste and if we get into a room full of designers right now, we’d crush it.
 But let’s be honest with ourselves here: we wouldn’t.
-Any kind of design involves intricate processes that most of the people wouldn’t be able to master on the spot.
+Any kind of graphic design services involves intricate processes that most of the people wouldn’t be able to master on the spot.

 What is graphic design?